raphaelvallat/pingouin/docs/faq.rst

       <div id="collapse_scp" class="panel-collapse collapse">
         <div class="panel-body">

 The `scipy.stats <https://docs.scipy.org/doc/scipy/reference/stats.html>`_ module provides several low-level statistical functions.
 However, most of these functions do not return a very detailed output (e.g. only the T- and p-values for a T-test).
-Most of Pingouin function are using the low-level SciPy funtions to provide a richer, more exhaustive, output.
+Most Pingouin functions are using the low-level SciPy funtions to provide a richer, more exhaustive, output.
 See for yourself!:

 .. code-block:: python